Report by Hans Schaefer,

 car driving down would stop now and then and all drivers asked

 me if they could drive me down.
-But in 2017 they are repairing
+The road is newly repaired and

 I did not check out how to get to Moxi, but car traffic